Charles Dawson: Alleged discoveries

-In 1889, Dawson was a co-founder of the Hastings and St Leonards Museum Association, one of the first voluntary museum friends' groups organized in Britain.
+In 1889, Dawson was a co-founder of the Hastings and St Leonards Museum Association, one of the first voluntary museum friends' groups organised in Britain.
 Dawson worked on a voluntary basis as a member of the Museum Committee, in charge of the acquisition of artifacts and historical documents.
 His interest in archaeology developed and he had an uncanny knack for making spectacular discoveries, leading The Sussex Daily News to name him the "Wizard of Sussex".

 In 1893, Dawson investigated a curious flint mine full of prehistoric, Roman and medieval artifacts in the Lavant Caves, near Chichester, and probed two tunnels beneath Hastings Castle.
 In the same year, he presented the British Museum with a Roman statuette from Beauport Park that was made, uniquely for the period, of cast iron.
 Other discoveries followed, including a strange form of hafted Neolithic stone axe and a well-preserved ancient timber boat.

-He analyzed ancient quarries, re-examined the Bayeux Tapestry, and produced the first conclusive study of Hastings Castle.
+He analysed ancient quarries, re-examined the Bayeux Tapestry, and produced the first conclusive study of Hastings Castle.
 He later found fake evidence for the final phases of Roman occupation in Britain at Pevensey Castle in Sussex.
 Investigating unusual elements of the natural world, Dawson presented a petrified toad inside a flint nodule, discovered a large supply of natural gas at Heathfield in East Sussex, reported on a sea-serpent in the English Channel, observed a new species of human, and found a strange goldfish/carp hybrid.
 It was even reported that he was experimenting with phosphorescent bullets as a hindrance to Zeppelin attacks on London during the First World War.

-In appreciation for the donation of fossils Dawson provided to the British Museum, he was given the title of 'Honorary Collector' and in 1885, he was elected a fellow of the Geological Society as a result of his numerous discoveries.
+In appreciation for the donation of fossils Dawson provided to the British Museum, he was given the title of "honorary collector" and in 1885, he was elected a fellow of the Geological Society as a result of his numerous discoveries.
 He was then elected a fellow of the Society of Antiquaries of London in 1895.
 He was now Charles Dawson F.G.S., F.S.A at the age of 31, without a university degree to his name.
 Dawson died without receiving a knighthood.

-His most famous 'find' was the 1912 discovery of the Piltdown Man which was billed as the "missing link" between humans and other great apes.
-Following his death in 1916, no further 'discoveries' were made at Piltdown.
+His most famous "find" was the 1912 discovery of the Piltdown Man which was billed as the "missing link" between humans and other great apes.
+Following his death in 1916, no further "discoveries" were made at Piltdown.
 Questions about the Piltdown find were raised from the beginning, first by Arthur Keith, but also by palaeontologists and anatomists from the United States and Europe.
 Defence of the fossils was led by Arthur Smith Woodward at the Natural History Museum in London.
 The debate was rancorous at times and the response to those disputing the finds often became personally abusive.
 Challenges to Piltdown Man arose again in the 1920s, but were again dismissed.